ShivangiSingh-2101/decision-making-c-4/README.md

 It includes validation for division by zero using if (b != 0).

 Algorithm:
-Start
+- Start
-Declare three variables: a, b, c
+- Declare three variables: a, b, c
-Prompt and input two numbers a and b
+- Prompt and input two numbers a and b
-Display a menu for operations:
+- Display a menu for operations:-
-1 → Addition
+- 1 → Addition
-2 → Subtraction
+- 2 → Subtraction
-3 → Multiplication
+- 3 → Multiplication
-4 → Division
+- 4 → Division
-Input choice c
+- Input choice c
-Use switch(c):
+- Use switch(c):
-Case 1: Print a + b
+- Case 1: Print a + b
-Case 2: Print a - b
+- Case 2: Print a - b
-Case 3: Print a * b
+- Case 3: Print a * b
-Case 4:
+- Case 4:
-If b ≠ 0, print a / b
+- If b ≠ 0, print a / b
-Else print "not defined"
+- Else print "not defined"
-Default: Print "Enter Valid option"
+- Default: Print "Enter Valid option"
-End
+- End

 Program 5(5)

 Aim: